xanadu-lang/xats2js/docgen/CodeBook/Hello/README.md

 in the directory ${XATS2JSD}/bin/.
 There is really no need to install xats2js in a directory like /usr/bin or /usr/local/bin for the moment.

-And the example I am about to present is contained in the following
+The example I am about to present is in the following
 directory:

 /tmp/myxats2js/docgen/CodeBook/Hello